jk89/record-deck/README.md

 Note this repository is un-released, and is not tested.
 Code is released as is.
 You run the risk of damaging hardware and injuring yourself when proceeding with this code.

+# WARNING
+	This is an experimental project.
+I have destroyed a great deal of hardware (motors, transistors, ICs) and almost caused a fire once.
+Please be careful when using this code.
+ABSOLUTELY NO WARRANTY.
+If you do not agree to this then please do not download this software as this would violate the license which this code was distributed with, see ./LICENSE for details.

 # Credits:
 - Mechanical CAD design and material science - Steve Kelsey
 - EE design and software enginnering - Jonathan Kelsey